 The image above is a view of the DMG Link Port Mount model.
 The first test print worked perfectly, which is uncommon.
 It was a snug press fit, the port fit right into the cavity for it, the screw posts printed solidly and the holes in it are the right size for the screws.
 You have to put the Link PCB with the jack on it while the mount plate it loose yet, just work them in together and you should have a good fit for both.
 It may look like the screw posts are back a bit far, but that is because my piece of proto board is a little shorter than the PCB I designed.
 I made the mount to match the PCB design, not the piece of proto board I am using.

 The unit is complete now and tested.
 I used it awhile without the Link Port as I was still sorting out some things on how I wanted to install it.
-I also had tested the Link function and it wasn’t working due to me no knowing that there is a twist in the cable so two of the pins had needed switched with how I was connecting it up.
+I also had tested the Link function and it wasn’t working due to me not knowing that there is a twist in the cable, so two of the pins had needed switched with how I was connecting it up.

 I have the revised v3.21 board shown above as it is now.
 Like I mentioned some component designations have been changed.
 D2 R18 etc. I have relocated some pads.
 I put the Wii pads together by bringing down the 3V3.
 The Work Ram is lower on the new revision.
 I think it may now clear the center front post in the lower case body, but with it where it is on my prototype it just gets in the way a little bit.
 I have added a notch in the board that should allow keeping the back center hole in the case instead of cutting the post off.